b3b0/graSSHopper/README.md

 10.0.0.254, john, 22
 myawesomeserver, admin, 22
 ```
-3. Run the file with `ruby graSSHopper.rb`
+4. Run the program with `grasshopper` or use `grasshopper -a` for crontab.
-4. Run through the ssh-keygen setup
+5. Run through the ssh-keygen setup
-5. You're golden ponyboy
+6. You're golden ponyboy

 # OTHER
-- You can "install" the tool with `cd graSSHopper-master/` and ` sudo bash install.sh` then run it with `grasshopper`.
-- Plan to add quick way to change commands on the fly, just lazy.
+- Plan to add quick way to edit commands.cfg and servers.cfg within the program.
 - Contribute, break, fix or shame the project.
 It's cool man.

 # LICENSE